ammarnajjar/dotfiles/README.md

 My own vim/neovim configurations for fedora/debian, Tmux and urxvt.
 It will be installed in the current directory with symlinks to the correct paths.
 Because the plugins are always changing and depend on the current projects I am working on, I put them in another file `plugs.vim` and source them to my `vimrc.vim`.
-They are also treated on another branch, usually `plugins`.
+They are also treated on another branch locally.

 ## Install using: